-Gateshead Council provides support services to the Commissioner of internal audit and treasury management.
+During 2017/18 Gateshead Council provided support services to the Commissioner of Internal Audit and Treasury Management.
 The necessary power for this exists within section 113 of the Local Government Act 1972.
-The combined cost of support services and advice to the Commissioner and Group amounted to £0.207 million in 2016/17 (£0.253 million in 2015/16).
+The combined cost of support services and advice to the Commissioner and Group amounted to £0.181 million in 2017/18 (£0.207 million in 2016/17).